veeviancho/poke-reluvate/README.md

 - [Babel](https://babeljs.io/) - Babel is a free and open-source JavaScript transcompiler that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript that can be run by older JavaScript engines.
 - [Webpack](https://webpack.js.org/) - Webpack is a free and open-source module bundler for JavaScript.
 - [ESLint](https://eslint.org/) - ESLint is a static code analysis tool for identifying problematic patterns found in JavaScript code.

-- [nodemon](https://nodemon.io/) - nodemon is a tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
-- [morgan](https://www.npmjs.com/package/morgan) - morgan is a HTTP request logger middleware for node.js.
-- [CORS](https://www.npmjs.com/package/cors) - CORS is a node.js package for providing a Connect/Express middleware that can be used to enable CORS with various options.